nvpro-samples/vk_gaussian_splatting/README.md

 ### Synchronous sorting on the GPU

-WIP

-Two steps, one compute shader computes distances as integers and performs culling (optional at this stage - default mode), use of VRDX third party library to sort the indices using integer distances as key.
+The GPU-based sorting process consists of two main steps:

+1. **Distance Computation & Culling** – A compute shader calculates the view-space depth of each splat, converting it into an integer distance.
+At this stage, frustum culling can be optionally performed (enabled by default) to discard out-of-view splats early.
+2. **Sorting with VRDX** – The [VRDX third-party Vulkan radix sort library](https://github.com/jaesung-cs/vulkan_radix_sort) is used to sort the splat indices based on the computed integer distances.
+This efficiently arranges the splats in a back-to-front order, ensuring correct alpha compositing during rendering.

+This fully GPU-based approach leverages parallel compute capabilities for efficient sorting, minimizing CPU-GPU synchronization overhead.

-Notes on dist quantization compare with Vkgs.
+TODO Add notes on dist quantization compare with Vkgs.

 ### Asynchronous sorting on the CPU

-WIP

-Use of parallel for loop to compute floating point distances.
+The CPU-based sorting operates asynchronously in two steps:

+1. **Distance Computation** – A parallel for loop computes the floating-point view-space depth of each splat.
-Use of c++ STL multi-core sort to sort the indices according to the distances.
+2. **Multi-Core Sorting** – The C++ STL multi-threaded sort is used to efficiently sort the splat indices based on their computed distances.
-Attention only works on Windows, fall back to  mono-core on Linux and other.

-Processing slow in comparison to GPU sort, hence the need for asynchronous processing.
-Leads to visible popping artefacts but tolerable for lower end devices where full CPU and GPU workload can be leveraged.
+Performance Considerations

+* Slower than GPU sorting, making asynchronous execution necessary to avoid major framerate drops.
+* Can introduce visible popping artifacts, but these are generally tolerable on lower-end devices, where leveraging both CPU and GPU workloads is beneficial.
-No possible culling at this stage since sorting is asynchronous.
-Would lead to very strong visual artifacts (missing splats) on camera movement since sorting spans over several frames.
+* No culling is performed, as asynchronous sorting spans multiple frames.
+Performing culling would result in severe visual artifacts (missing splats) during camera movement.

+This approach provides a viable fallback for low-end systems, albeit with some trade-offs in responsiveness and visual stability.

+Note: With current implementaiton, Windows build uses fully multi-threaded processings, whereas Linux & other platforms builds do fall back to single-core sorting for the time being.

 ## The rendering pipelines